<img src="https://certify.alexametrics.com/atrk.gif?account=mZnsn1QolK1052" style="display:none" height="1" width="1" alt="">

 Individual

-Get beyond stereotypes, and surface and highlight each person’s unique characteristics.
+Get beyond stereotypes to surface and highlight each person’s unique characteristics.

 Leverage the Thinking of Diverse Groups

-Do not prejudge ideas and facilitate exploration of new ideas.
+Do not prejudge ideas.
+Instead, facilitate the exploration of new ones.

 Seek Out Counter Perspectives